 Our experience has shown that exercising and eating properly play huge roles in how our clients are able to cope with depression.
 What’s more, the life skills that they develop at Northbound will help them stay sober and avoid depression long after they leave our structured care.
 Learning more about self-care can encourage people to stay on track after treatment is over.

 At Northbound, our goal is not to ignore the presence and reality of depression.
 We understand that this mental illness exists and we are aware of the way it impacts those who suffer from it.
-Individuals who have major depressive disorder can find hope and help here at Northbound.
+Individuals who have the major depressive disorder can find hope and help here at our Orange County depression treatment centers.
 Through our dual diagnosis treatment program, we offer resources and services that address addiction as well as mental health.

 We truly believe that all of our clients deserve the opportunity to live addiction-free lives.
 So, we do everything in our power to make sure that each individual has the resources they need in order to do so.